4 days in Paris – part 1

 First Impressions of New York

-I’ve been in New York just over 24hrs now.
-First impressions are favourable.
 I’m here for a training course which is being held in the Empire State Building.
 We’re only on the 7th floor unfortunately, so no free views for me.
 The building has far far far too many lifts, it took just over 10 minutes this morning to get to the right lift, and then the right floor, and that doesn’t include the time it took to get through the metal detector, x-ray machine, etc, etc.

 See Full Post...